-Preparation for Internal Practicum: Interventions II (adult and child) will include a pre-practicum that will prepare students for internal practicum (intervention) in the PRSC (2nd year).
-This pre-practicum will include sitting in on advanced student supervision groups, observation of real-life sessions, training in dealing with suicidal patients, and introduction to the Psychology Research and Services Center Handbook that will help students become familiar with the clinic operations.
+Preparation for Internal Practicum: Interventions II (adult and child) will include a pre-practicum that will prepare students for internal practicum (intervention) at Lone Star (2nd year).
+This pre-practicum may include sitting in on advanced student supervision groups and training in dealing with suicidal patients.
 In addition, during participation in advanced student supervision groups, advanced students will do a formal case presentation.
 A formal case presentation is a requirement for passing Internal practicum (6392).